ryo-ohki-code/sideshift-payment-integration-node/README.md

 ### Initialization
-To work the module needs access to the SideShift coins list, it must be loaded at server start.
+To work, the module needs access to the SideShift coins list, which must be loaded at server start.

 parameter
 ICON_PATH (save path for the icons)

 ```
 await shiftProcessor.updateCoinsList(ICON_PATH)
 ```